JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/01-An-Overview-of-Terms-and-Concepts.md

 ![comparing-kinds-with-types](../assets/Comparing-Kinds-With-Types.svg "Comparing Kinds with Types")

 We can now modify the definition to account for this new understanding:
 > Kinds = "How many more type-level types do I need defined before I have a 'concrete' type-level type?
-Also, `kind Type` is a type-level type whose 'values'/'members' are value-level types.
+Also, the kind, `Type`, is a type-level type whose 'values'/'members' are value-level types.

 ### Summary of Inferred Kinds